 Hard disk drives are wonderful for storing digital scrapbooking projects and any other digital files.

 Hard drives provide fast random access to information and very high storage capacity at an economical price.
 However, the one shortcoming of hard drives is that they can fail.
-This is not unusual as all storage media will fail at one point or another, but for hard drives failure means the loss of hundreds of GB of information, often irreplaceable information.
+This is not unusual as all storage media will fail at one point or another, but for hard drives failure means the loss of hundreds of GBs of information, that is often irreplaceable.
 A hard drive backup will prevent the loss of this valuable data.

 A more plausible strategy for hard drive backup in the home environment is to select which information definitely cannot be lost.
 This is usually digital video from camcorders, digital audio, digital photos, emails, and various text files.
 By keeping these types of files properly organized on the computer, hard disk backup can be performed quite easily.
 This computer backup hard drive scenario requires much less storage space and therefore a wider range of backup storage media can be used such as external hard drives and recordable or erasable CDs, DVDs, or Blu Ray.
 There are also off-site storage options for computer backup, where a company will store your information on their servers.
 The information is transferred through your internet connection.
 It would be a good idea to verify how secure your data are with the chosen company and what would happen to your information should the company go out of business.